clorischen-mz/Exploratory-Analysis-for-Walmart-Sales-Data/README.md

 Exploratory data analysis is conducted to answer key questions and meet the objectives of the project, providing deeper insights into sales performance and trends.

 ### 3.1 Product Analysis
-Identify the best-performing product lines and those that require improvement.

 #### The Electronics & Clothing and Apparel are  the top-performing product lines.
 - Electronics generated the highest total sales at $62,889.78 with a gross income of $4,658.50 and an average customer rating of 7.11.
 It also ranks highest in quantity sold (952 units).
 - Clothing and Apparel ranked second in generating the highest total sales of $60,728.29 and a gross income of $4,498.39.
 It also maintains a strong customer rating of 7.03.